 The number of bytes per row and specific pixel region are required arguments for populating an empty texture container with image data.
 Calling the

 replace method performs this operation by copying data from the

 The main task of the fragment function is to process incoming fragment data and calculate a color value for the drawable’s pixels.
 The goal of this sample is to display the color of each texel on the screen by applying a texture to a single quad.
 Therefore, the sample’s fragment function must be able to read each texel and output its color.

 A texture can’t be rendered on its own; it must correspond to some geometric surface that’s output by the vertex function and turned into fragments by the rasterizer.
 This relationship is defined by texture coordinates: floating-point positions that map locations on a texture image to locations on a geometric surface.

-For 2D textures, texture coordinates are values from 0.0 to 1.0 in both x and y directions.
-A value of (0.0, 0.0) maps to the texel at the first byte of the image data (the bottom-left corner of the image).
-A value of (1.0, 1.0) maps to the texel at the last byte of the image data (the top-right corner of the image).
-Following these rules, accessing the texel in the center of the image requires specifying a texture coordinate of (0.5, 0.5).
+For 2D textures, normalized texture coordinates are values from 0.0 to 1.0 in both x and y directions.
+A value of (0.0, 0.0) specifies the texel in the top-left corner of the image.
+A value of (1.0, 1.0) specifies the texel in the bottom-right corner of the image.

 Map the Vertex Texture Coordinates